 In the end, Ben made the big decision for me.
 He drove to the supermarket and came back with formula.
 Enough was enough.
 He couldn’t bear to see me spiralling into a guilt ridden, painful and exhausting black hole.
 Once on formula we could mix reflux medication in with Stanley’s feed so almost instantly he became a happier baby, and once we’d settled into the formula routine (Stanley needed to be changed up onto hungry baby) I became a much happier mummy too as I watched him grow and thrive.
 I managed to EBF for 8 weeks.

 With James, I set myself up with a positive outlook from the start, I told myself that he wouldn’t go hungry no matter how he was fed.
 I wanted to start off breastfeeding again but decided not to put myself under any pressure.
 So off we went.
 When I felt myself becoming sore I used nipple shields (you have to be a bit thick skinned, as Midwives and Health Visitors aren’t usually fans, but I held my own) until I felt comfortable enough to carry on without.
-These were the best ones I used as they still allow skin to skin contact to stimulate your milk supply:

 I felt like things were going great, James was a happy content baby, he didn’t suffer from reflux like Stanley so I knew that he was getting a full feed.
 I was exhausted but happy and felt proud of myself.
 James gained weight and we were well on track.
 Between having Stanley and James my sister had welcomed my niece into the world and honestly, she was a breastfeeding goddess from the off and made it look ridiculously easy, she EBF for a year then transitioned to cows milk.
 It didn’t help me to feel any better over Stanley but at this point I had picked up a few tips from her and my confidence was given a boost and I really thought that I’d cracked it this time.